 Even fender bender accidents can result in lost wages and a downturn in work productivity.
 Any car accident can affect your productivity in the following ways:

-Having the right insurance coverage before an accident happens can significantly reduce the costs associated with car crashes.
+Having the right insurance coverage before an accident happens can significantly reduce car accident costs following a crash.
 Apart from comprehensive coverage and collision coverage, you can also add coverage like Personal Injury Protection (PIP) and Medical Payments to help ease the financial burdens of medical bills and other damages.
 The cost of out-of-pocket vehicle repairs and medical exposes can be prohibitively high if you drive without insurance and are involved in a car crash.

 The consequences of driving without insurance tend to vary from state to state.
 Since you don’t have the policy to protect you, you can be sued and forced to pay for all the injuries and damage caused.
 You can also expect the following consequences: